-American actor Chadwick Boseman, who had achieved ground-breaking success with his role King T'Challa in Black Panther movie, passed away on Friday due to Colon Cancer.
-His family issued a statement in the actor's social media platform and made public that he had been fighting Colon Cancer for the last four years.
+American actor Chadwick Boseman passed away due to colon cancer on August 28, 2020.
+He had achieved ground-breaking success with his role King T’Challa in Black Panther movie.
+His family issued a statement on the actor’s social media platform and made public that he had been fighting Colon Cancer for the last four years.

 Celebrities and people took to social media to mourn over the loss of an actor, who ignited a much-needed change in the film industry.
 Boseman grew into fame by bringing the lives of Black icons Jackie Robinson and music pioneer James Brown in the big screens through his movies 42 and Get on Up respectively.
 His portrayal of baseball legend Jackie Robinson gave him his first break, and it is a chance occurrence that Chadwick passed away on the same day that Major League Baseball was celebrating the Jackie Robinson Day.

 His role as King T’Challa in Black Panther gave him a status that was never before acclaimed to any superhero.
 The movie came 14th on the top-grossing movies of all-time list, but the success of the film went beyond box office grosses.
 It is difficult to overstate the impact that Black Panther and Boseman had on the larger audience.
 It gave a new cultural identity that the Black population could connect with.
 He became the first superhero that black kids could look up to.
 The statement Wakanda Forever from the movie became more of a solidarity symbol for the Black community than a movie catchphrase.
 Boseman was a representative of the Black Movement and was vocal against the atrocities happening around the world against the Blacks and the minority communities.
 He was even sceptical of a career in Hollywood due to his colour but ended up becoming the face of a revolution with his role as the Black Panther.